2025 Categories

 Team Leader of the Year

 This will be awarded to the person who best demonstrates how her leadership inspired a team, and directly contributed to their success.
 Entrants can be at any level within a firm, but must have some elements of leadership of others within their role.
-Nominees should describe how their leadership impacted the team, and what challenges they overcame both personally, and as part of the team.
+Submissions should describe how their leadership impacted the team, and what challenges they met both personally, and as part of the team.

 Transformation Leader of the Year